The Hardest Day: Ju 87s attack unopposed

 As the Ju 87s reached the coast, the respective groups split off and headed for their assigned targets.
 By this time, some 15 miles off the Isle of Wight, the Bf 109s had caught up and were now zigzagging around the dive-bombers.
 Bode led III./StG 77 to attack from the northwest, dead into wind in order to bomb accurately.
 Usually the Ju 87s attacked in line astern, but Bode chose to attack in groups of three to split the anti-aircraft fire.
 To keep the enemy's heads down, he fired his machine guns in an 80-degree dive.
 He soon left an altitude of 13,000 feet, releasing his bombs and pulling out at 2,275 feet.
 The rest of his unit followed.

 Poling took severe punishment from very accurate bombing.
 Since Ventnor radar station had been knocked out already, this attack demonstrated that an attack on Fighter Command's command, communication and control system was possible.
 Emergency equipment had been installed on the site in case of a breakdown, but the information and reading of the radar was significantly less reliable.
 In fact, Poling was so badly damaged it was out of action for the rest of August.
 Fortunately, the CH chain had a mobile radar station on the Isle of Wight to fill in for it.
 Another was due to be set up near Poling anyway, so the chain remained unaffected.
 The damage done to Kenley and Poling were no more than inconveniences to Park and Dowding.
-Only one WAAF member, Avis Parsons, was studying the plots at Poling up until the attack.
+Only one WAAF member, Avis Hearn, was studying the plots at Poling up until the attack.
 She was awarded the Military Medal for her actions on 5 September 1940.

 As Bode was in action at Poling, Alfons Orthofer's unit attacked Ford.
 There were only six Lewis machine guns manned at Ford and the Ju 87s were able to attack with complete confidence.
 Bombs rained down on huts, hangars, building and amongst aircraft drawn up together for maintenance.
 Early on bombs struck the field's oil tanks and storage compounds causing an enormous blaze which contributed to the crippling damage on the airfield.
 Gosport also came under attack soon after.
 Siegel's Ju 87s, with no air opposition, swooped onto their targets causing large-scale damage.

 As the Ju 87s began their attack, Spitfires from No. 234 Squadron engaged the 25-strong Bf 109 escort commanded by Hauptmann Karl-Wolfgang Redlich.
 I./JG 27s commander, Gruppenkommandeur (Group Commander) Eduard Neumann heard the battle developing, but communications were poor and he decided to let Redlich, one of his most experienced Staffelkapitän (Squadron Leaders) fight alone.
 In the resulting combat, three Bf 109s were shot down.